 They have two children, Shelby and Harrison who are former campers and have served as part of the Mishawaka staff.

 “The idea that I can give back, and provide Mishawaka campers with an experience similar to the one I had as a camper keeps me going.”

-Mary Jane joined the Mishawaka staff in 1996 and has served as the Girls Director since 1997.
+Mary Jane joined the Mishawaka staff in 1996 and has served as the Girls’ Camp Director since then.
 She lives in Minneapolis, where she is a middle school English teacher at Breck School.
 Her sons, Murphy and Kevin were Mishawaka campers for many years and now two of her grandkids are campers!

-Mary Jane brings a variety of talents and skills to her role as the Girls Director, but none more important than her ability to provide young women with a safe, nurturing environment in which to learn and grow.
+Mary Jane brings a variety of talents and skills to her role as the Girls’ Camp Director, but none more important than her ability to provide young women with a safe, nurturing environment in which to learn and grow.

 “When any girl is accomplishing things — and feeling accomplished — her general well-being and happiness is always improved.”

 As a teacher, coach, and camp professional, Nate Fuller brings a wealth of experience to his role as Boys Director.
 He and his wife, Ellie, live in Mankato, MN, with their 3 sons and dog, Tata.
 Nate teaches high school history and currently serves as the head golf coach.
 He had previously served as the head coach of the girls’ hockey team.
 He is also the head of Project for Teens - a service organization at his school.

 In recent summers, Nate has served as the waterfront director and activities director for Camp Winaukee, an all-boys camp in New Hampshire.
 He is a graduate of the University of Minnesota, Morris.

 “I am looking forward to joining the Camp Mishawaka team in 2021.
 I have seen firsthand the benefits of a camp experience for kids, and I can’t wait to help Mishawaka campers and staff find their best selves this summer.”